temporalio/documentation/docs-src/concepts/what-is-a-data-converter.md

 id: what-is-a-data-converter
 title: What is a Data Converter?
 sidebar_label: Data Converter
-description: A Data Converter is a Temporal SDK component that encodes and decodes data entering and exiting a Temporal Server.
+description: A Data Converter is a Temporal SDK component that serializes and encodes data entering, stored on, and exiting a Temporal Cluster.
 tags:
   - term
   - explanation
 ---

-A Data Converter is a Temporal SDK component that encodes and decodes data entering, stored on, and exiting a Temporal Cluster.
+A Data Converter is a Temporal SDK component that serializes and encodes data entering, stored on, and exiting a Temporal Cluster.
 It is used by the Temporal SDK framework to serialize/deserialize input and output of Activities and Workflows that need to be sent over the wire to the Temporal Cluster.

 ![Data Converter encodes and decodes data](/diagrams/default-data-converter.svg)